Mh-program/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This assignment is an Audio Visualiser that reacts to the song that is playing.
+The program consists of 3D Lines and Rectangles.
+The rectangles react according to the lines as the song is playing.
+The song used in this program is Bad Computer - Paradise.
+This audio visualisation can also be controlled using the mouse.

 # Instructions
+Holding left click lets you drag the audio bands around, holding right click and using the mouse scroll wheel lets you zoom in and out.
+Double left clicking/right clicking centers the audio visualisation right in the middle.
+Holding shift allows you to rotate the visualisation at one axis Pressing space pauses the program and pressing space again resumes the program to play.

 # How it works
+Making it run is fairly simple.
+You can run this code on a processing IDE and make sure you have the Processing Sound Library and PeasyCam library installed.
+These libraries can be easily installed by going into the Processing IDE and hovering over into the tools section and then Add Tool.
+If you are using Visual Studio Code, make sure again you have the relevant Java Libraries installed and hit FN-F5 and watch the program run.

 # What I am most proud of in the assignment
+Very proud of this assignment as calculating the rows and cols to make the 3D lines move correctly and made sure it was not too jittery as it played to the music was very difficult.
+This program also displays two visuals at the same time, the 2D rectangles are reacting according to the lines and people can have a look at a 2D visualisation or a 3D visualisation or both!
+This program also lets you interact with the audio visualisation by moving it around.
+I have never used the peasy camera library before but it was definitely very interesting to learn how to use it and how it would affect my program.

+**Youtube link showing demonstration of the program:** https://www.youtube.com/watch?v=rcIczC1E3gw

 # Markdown Tutorial